Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Introduction

-\qquad On finite trees, however, one does not have such a universal synchronization behavior for all $\kappa\ge 3$.
-As illustrated by example (c) in Figure \ref{ex1}, there exists a tree with a non-synchronizing 6-configuration.
-The obstruction there is that the center of a star with many leaves could be delayed by the leaves constantly.
-In general, let $v$ be a vertex in finite tree $T$ with degree $\ge \kappa$, and let $T_{1},\cdots,T_{m}$ be the connected components of $T-v$, the graph obtained from $T$ by deleting $v$ together with edges incident to it.
+In \cite{lyu2015synchronization}, it was shown that for any $\kappa\ge 3$ and any finite path $P$ of $d$edges, arbitrary $\kappa$-color FCA trajectory on $P$ converges in $d\kappa(\kappa+4)/2$ iterations.
+However, as we can see from the non-synchronizing example in Figure \ref{fig:ex2}\textbf{b}, not every initial configuration synchronizes on finite trees.
+The reason that the example in Figure \ref{fig:ex2}\textbf{b} does not synchronize is that the center of the star could be pulled by the leaves (degree-1 nodes) constantly.
+One can easily generalize this observation to construct a non-synchronizing example on trees.
+Namely, let $v$ be a vertex in finite tree $T$ with degree $\ge \kappa$, and let $T_{1},\cdots,T_{m}$ be the connected components of $T-v$, the graph obtained from $T$ by deleting $v$ together with edges incident to it.
 Note that $m\ge \kappa$.
 Assign state $i(\text{mod $\kappa$} )$ to every vertex of $T_{i}$, and assign any state $>\kappa/2$ to vertex $v$.
-Then $v$ never blinks and each component $T_{i}$ never get pulled by $v$, which is essentially the counterexample in Figure \ref{ex1} (c).
-Therefore if every $n$-configuration on $T$ synchronizes, then necessarily $T$ has maximum degree $<\kappa$.
-In \cite{lyu2015synchronization}, we showed that such a necessary local condition to synchronize arbitrary $\kappa$-coloring on a tree is also sufficient for $\kappa\in \{3,4,5\}$, but not necessarily for $\kappa=7$.
-In the present work, we characterize this behavior for all $\kappa\ge 3$ and obtain the following result:
+Then $v$ never blinks and each component $T_{i}$ never gets pulled by $v$, which is essentially the counterexample in Figure \ref{fig:ex2}\textbf{b}.